Right to work checks: what are the changes coming this year?

 Subscribe to our blog updates

 New right to work guidance from the Home Office comes into action this year and affects how employers verify ID documents, both digitally and manually.
-The latest government announcement has 2 key dates – 1st October and 6th April.
+The latest government announcement has two key dates – 1 October and 6 April 2022

 Following the popularity of remote checks, the new digital scheme offers a secure, accurate – and permanently available – option to employers as long as organisations use an accredited IDSP.

 - What is a right to work check?

 - What’s changing with right to work checks in the UK?

 - Employers’ right to work check requirements